hillfolk/ics/branches/wd8/ReadMe8.txt

 packages can be installed in the IDE at the same time, if you want both VCL and FMX install DXe2InstallVclFmx.groupproj only.
 Currently the XE2 package cache is buggy and should be disabled by adding the -nocache parameter.

+5 - The .\Samples\delphi\PlatformDemos\ folder contains FireMonkey sample
+projects that may all be built with FireMonkey for Mac OS X (and Windows).

 ALTERNATE INSTALLATION USING THE PACKAGE PROJECT FILES: